Our Team

 Marilyn Siegel, LCSW-R — Co-Founder

-Marilyn has held certifications and training in a range of assessment tools and has long been deeply engaged in both clinical practice and education.
-She is an Associate Adjunct Professor at NYU and has supervised graduate students in social work and psychology for many years.
+Marilyn earned her Master’s degree in Social Work from New York University in 1991 and has completed extensive postgraduate training in family therapy, object relations, mood disorders, substance abuse treatment, and cognitive-behavioral approaches.
+She has held certifications and advanced training in a variety of assessment tools and has long been deeply engaged in both clinical practice and education.
+Marilyn is an Associate Adjunct Professor at NYU and has supervised graduate students in social work and psychology for many years.